envoyproxy/learnenvoy/_articles/circuit-breaking.md

 [//]: # (Circuit Breaking)

-In the world of microservices, services are often making calls to other services.
-What happens when a service is busy, or unable to respond to that call?
+In the world of microservices, services often make calls to other services.
+But what happens when a service is busy, or unable to respond to that call?
 How do you avoid a failure in one part of your infrastructure cascading into other parts of your infrastructure?
 One approach is to use circuit breaking.

 Circuit breaking lets you configure failure thresholds that ensure safe maximums after which these requests stop.
 This allows for a more graceful